ga4gh-beacon/beacon-v2/docs/index.md

 into resources and workflows, the major 2.0 release in 2022 introduced a large range of [new features](what-is-beacon-v2.md) which were considered important by the community.

+!!!
+Warn "Move to Beacon v2"

     With the release of Beacon v2 implementations of v1 and earlier are not longer supported.
     Deployers of Beacon instances or networks are advised to migrate to v2 of the standard.
-Here the functionality of Beacon v1 [can be easily implemented in v2](/FAQ/#v1-emulation).
+The functionality of Beacon v1 [can be easily implemented in v2](/FAQ/#v1-emulation).

 <figure markdown>
   ![Beacon v2 Cartoon](img/Beacon-Networks-v2-graphics/Beacon-Networks-v2-graphics-Michael.003.png){ width="750" }